 Returning to New York to pursue his MFA in Sonic Arts from Brooklyn College, Blake dove into his career as an engineer and producer, running sessions for classical orchestras, jazz and rock groups, singer-songwriters, hip-hop artists, and beyond.
 It was also at this time that Blake began composing for film and new media as well as creating sound installations for galleries.
 But all the while he was writing and producing new music of his own.
 The first body of work to come out of this period was his 2019 album, misanthropist’s Heaven.
 It was initially released as a multimedia art installation that premiered at Evening Hours in Manhattan.
 Having reassessed his creative perspective and goals, misanthropist’s Heaven represented a turning point in Blake’s career to date.

-Blake’s forthcoming release, Flowers / for a ritual, is an elaboration on his recent work.
+Blake’s newest release, Flowers / for a ritual, is an elaboration on his recent work.
 Expanding the number of collaborators and scope of the recording, this album further develops his creative vision and craftsmanship.
 The first half of the record are original compositions and the second half are covers of artists that have been pivotal in Blake’s development and who have passed away in recent years.
-The first single, a cover of David Bowie's 1977 song "Be My Wife," is out now.